Savantos/framework/README.md

 **Warning:** At this point & without our full infrastructure, you will be missing certain functions (primarily in the food area).
 We hope to consolidate these at one poin in the future.
 For now however, this **repository should be used as a reference** as a opposed to a solution you depend on.
+We also do not provide downloadable themes.

 # Introduction